pimterry/git-confirm/README.md

 echo "TODO" > ./test-git-confirm git add ./test-git-confirm

-# Should prompt you to confirm added 'TODO'.
-Press 'n' to cancel commit.
+# Should get some surprise reprimand and cancel commit.
 git commit -m "not so nice commit message"
 ```